scalacenter/scalafix/docs/rules/NoAutoTupling.md

 compile when one would expect a compiler error instead.
 Adding explicit tuples makes it more obvious.

-**Note**.
-Some auto-tupling cases are left unfixed, namely the ones involving constructor application using `new`
+> Some auto-tupling cases are left unfixed, namely the ones involving constructor application using `new`

 ```scala
 case class Foo(x: (String, Boolean))